Simian-Web-Apps/simian-deploy-render/README.md

   - If api key authentication is enabled, `SIMIAN_API_KEY` must be set to your API Key (lower case letters and numbers only).

   ![alt text](readme-images/image.png)

-_**If you fork this repository, you should modify the github project url in this `readme.md` both under "Manual steps" step 1, and under "Or simply click" the "Deploy to Render" button to point to your GitHub repository.**_

 ## Render free plan & web service spin-down
 The free individual offering from render.com does spin down web services after some period of inactivity (15 minutes at the time of writing).